 Academic term building hours (excluding holidays) are:

-Monday through Thursday, 7:00 a.m.– midnight
+- Monday through Thursday, 7:00 am – midnight

-Meetings in the Campus and Conference Centers
+Events in the Campus and Conference Centers

 Event hours (excluding holidays and academic breaks) are:

-Monday through Friday, 8:00 a.m.– 8:00 p.m.
+- Monday through Friday, 8:00 am – 8:00 pm

-- Saturday and Sunday, 9:00 a.m.– 3:00 p.m.
+- Saturday and Sunday, 9:00 am – 3:00 pm

 Meetings in Classrooms

 Use of space in classroom buildings is available to university departments or recognized student organizations when classes are not in session.
 Classrooms can be reserved by student organizations through the Office of Campus Life.
 Departments can reserve space through the Office of Event Services.
-For further information, you may visit iit.edu/event-services.
+For further information, you may visit web.iit.edu/event-services.

-The ombudsperson seeks to facilitate the resolution of disputes between students and staff at all levels within Illinois Tech’s Mies Campus.
-In essence, the ombudsperson is a mediator, who acts with neutrality and impartiality in an effort to achieve mutually agreed to outcomes.
-The ombudsperson is committed to seeking a fair resolution of disputes, but the ombudsperson does not have the power to impose a resolution.
+The Ombudsperson seeks to facilitate the resolution of disputes between students and staff at all levels within Illinois Tech’s Mies Campus.
+In essence, the Ombudsperson is a mediator, who acts with neutrality and impartiality in an effort to achieve mutually agreed to outcomes.
+The Ombudsperson is committed to seeking a fair resolution of disputes, but the Ombudsperson does not have the power to impose a resolution.

 See Copy and Postal Center

-If you’re at risk: Pick up a campus phone and dial 8.6363.
+- If you’re at risk: Pick up a campus phone and dial 8.6363.
 If you are calling from a regular phone, dial 312.808.6363.
 If you are near an emergency call box, press the button and you will be connected directly to the Public Safety Department.

-If you need medical help: On a weekday between 9 a.m. and 5 p.m., go to the Student Health and Wellness Center in IIT Tower, 10 West 35th Street, Suite 3D9-1 (3rd floor), 312.567.7550.
-On the weekend, call the Public Safety Department, Tech Central, Room 115, 312.808.6363.
+- If you need medical help: On a weekday between 9 am and 5 pm, go to the Student Health & Wellness Center in IIT Tower, 10 W. 35th Street, Suite 3D9-1 (3rd floor), 312.567.7550.
+On the weekend call the Public Safety Department, Tech Central, Room 115, 312.808.6363.

 - If there’s a fire: Pull the nearest fire alarm.
 Leave the building as quickly as possible.
 Close all windows and doors and turn off lights if possible.
 Once outside, call the Public Safety Department, 312.808.6363.

 The Office of the Registrar serves as the official data steward of institutional academic information and student records to support the needs of students, faculty, staff, and alumni at Illinois Tech.
 The office maintains accurate, timely, and secure information to support and enforce academic policy, registration, grading, enrollment and degree certification, course information, the production of diplomas and official transcripts, and other related functions.
-Our knowledgeable and helpful staff are dedicated to providing courteous and professional service.

-Rave Guardian is an application for mobile devices that integrates with the IITAlert system to allow you to receive Illinois Tech emergency alerts based on your location, even when you don’t have a cell signal.
-However, it allows for more than simply receiving emergency alerts.
-You can discreetly contact Public Safety by sending messages through the “Chat” feature.
-You can also call either Public Safety or 911 with the press of a button.
-Rave Guardian makes it easier to find the campus resources you need through its extensive list of phone numbers listed in the “Call Directory” section and websites linked within the app’s “Resources” feature.
+Rave Guardian is an application for mobile devices that integrates with the Illinois Tech Alert system to allow you to receive Illinois Tech emergency alerts based on your location, even when you don’t have a cell signal.
+In addition, members of the Illinois Tech community can discreetly contact Public Safety by sending messages through the “Chat” feature or directly call either Public Safety or 911 with the press of a button.
+Rave Guardian makes it easier to find the campus resources necessary through a list of phone numbers listed in the “Call Directory” section and websites linked within the app’s “Resources” feature.

-Department Mission: The Office of Residence Life promotes inclusive communities that foster the educational and social development of students in safe and well-maintained environments.
+Office of Residence Life promotes inclusive communities that foster the educational and social development of students in safe and well-maintained environments.